andreaspe76/Portfolio_Project_2/README.md

 </p>

-- __Future features to implement__

-- I would like to add the ability for the game to end after 10 rounds.
-- I would also like to add a button so that the player can reset the score and the game board and restart the game.

 ## Bugs

 - __Solved bugs__

+- Initialy upon deployment, I saw that the h2 element containing the turns left counter, was not aligning correctly in the game area.
+  I solved the issue by moving the whole section containing the turns left counter, final winner message and reset button, outside the main element.

+- In the javascript, after the end of the game, while trying to compare the playerScore and computerScore variables, the code was not working.
+  I realised that because both variables were initialy declared inside their corresponding functions, the decrementTurns function, which in the event of no more turns left, compares both variables and declares the game winner, could not call them.
+By moving them outside of their corresponding functions, in the beginning of the file under the constants, the problem was solved.

 - __Unfixed bugs__